Skip to main content

 What’s the Solution?
 Can Customers Change the Scenario for The Sake of Their Own Safety?

 The trick here is to play the victim card.
 After all, customers have a lot of power.
 Customers need to get the brands riled up about the risks they face because of the company’s lack of ability to protect their personal and financial details and demand SPF, DKIM, and DMARC email authentication protocols as a non-negotiable part of the deal.
+Small businesses are all about making sales, and they are likely to give in to reasonable requests to **keep customers happy and prevent them from associating with their competitors.

 Even a medium-sized government agency or a Fortune 5000 corporation can throw in **demand for email authentication protocols in their contract without breaking the bank.
 It’s a small cost for the organization, and it significantly slashes the risk of falling victim to email impersonations.